wp-plugins/customericare-livechat/readme.txt

 = 1.2.0 =
 * Legal form feature, 3x faster app

+= 1.2.1 =
+* redirect to monitoring after create new account

 == Frequently Asked Questions ==

 = How do I start? =